-Michelson and Morley Experiment Does not Validate Length Contraction Ziaedin Shafiei ziaedin@hotmail.com 17 September 2017 Abstract The theory of length contraction was initially proposed to uphold the existence of aether after the surprise null result from Michelson and Morley (M&M) experiment.
+Michelson and Morley Experiment Does not Validate Length Contraction (version 1.4) Ziaedin Shafiei ziaedin@hotmail.com 10 March 20191 Abstract The theory of length contraction was initially proposed to uphold the existence of aether after the surprise null result from Michelson and Morley (M&M) experiment.
 The theory claimed that any physical object shrinks in the direction of its movement through aether.
-The theory is accepted by special relativity.
+The concept is accepted by special relativity.
 It is, however, redefined as the shortening of any physical object in the direction of its movement relative to an observer.
-This article shows that M&M experiment, in fact, does not support length contraction as the theory was not based on all-inclusive analysis of the experiment.
-1 - Introduction M&M Experiment carried out in 1887 to verify the existence of aether and to measure the velocity of the earth through it, following its predicted effect on the speed of light.
+This article shows that M&M experiment does not support length contraction, and time dilation, as the theory was not based on all-inclusive analysis of the experiment.
+In fact, the distance travelled by the half-silvered mirror was not examined in the experiment to find out it does not agree with length contraction.
+Subsequently, the constancy of the speed of light becomes uncorroborated by the experiment.
+1 - Introduction M&M Experiment ^[1] carried out in 1887 to verify the existence of aether and to measure the velocity of the earth through it, following its predicted effect on the speed of light.
 The unexpected null result was interpreted with various theories including length contraction of any physical object in the direction of its movement through aether which was assumed to be a universal stationary medium.
-Later, special relativity (SR) rightly dismissed the idea of aether.
+Later, special relativity (SR) rightly dismissed the theory of aether.
 Yet, it accepted the idea of length contraction along with time dilation.
 SR also assumed that the speed of light in a vacuum is measured the same by all observers who are moving relative to the source of light with any constant speed at any direction.
-One should, however, note a very important point that one-way measurement of speed of light in vacuum, c, has not yet been possible.
-All measurements of c, so far, are two-way measurements, including M&M experiment1.
-2 - Vector Presentation Equipped with SR, modern physics accepts that any non-accelerating movement of the source of light does not affect the magnitude of the speed of light measurement.
-Mathematically, it means that vector operation does not apply to the speed of light.
+One should, however, note a very important point that one-way measurement of the speed of light in vacuum, c, has not yet been possible.
+All measurements of c, so far, are two-way measurements ^[2], including M&M experiment2.
+1 The first version of this article was written on 17 Sep.
+2017.

+2 See An Inquiry into the Speed of Light (Version 2) for a brief analysis of two-way measurement ^[7] 2 - Vector Presentation Equipped with SR, modern physics accepts that any non-accelerating movement of the source of light does not affect the magnitude of the speed of light measurement.
+Mathematically, it means that vector operations do not apply to the speed of light.
 Figure 1 depicts two cases in which the movement of the source is in line or opposite to the direction of the ray of light.
-The emphasis is that the quantity and direction of the speed of the source parallel to the direction of light has no effect on the measurement of \boldsymbol{c} .
-1 See An Inquiry into the Speed of Light (Version 2) for a brief analysis of two-way measurement ^[5]
+The emphasis is that the quantity and direction of the speed of the source parallel to the direction of light has no effect on the measurement of c.